s6o/sql-command-line-utilities/README.md

   * sqle - for inserting and updating data in tables
   * sqld - for deleting data from tables

+Currently a small projec to learn Rust.
+Actual practical value yet to be determined :)

 ## Mapping tables and columns to a path

 ### Root